openshift/ci-docs/content/en/docs/how-tos/contributing-openshift-release.md

 Once the `rehearsals-ack` label is present on the PR it will be able to be merged provided that all additional merge criteria are met.

 ##### Rehearse Specific Jobs
-It is possible to **only** rehearse specific affected jobs from a PR.
+It is possible to **only** rehearse specific, affected jobs from a PR.
 This can be done by commenting `/pj-rehearse` followed by a, space separated, list of one or more jobs.
 These job names can be found in the list that the plugin comments on the PR upon creation.
-Note, that the job must be found to be affected by the change in the PR in order to be rehearsed.
+Note that the job must be found to be affected by the change in the PR in order to be rehearsed.
 For example:
 * `/pj-rehearse a-unit-test-job` will rehearse only the job named 'a-unit-test-job'
 * `/pj-rehearse a-unit-test-job some-other-test` will trigger rehearsals for both: 'a-unit-test-job' and 'some-other-test'